Why Volunteer in Bolivia?

 Where Can You Find the Best Volunteering Opportunities in Bolivia?

 A university city regarded as having the best climate in Bolivia, Cochabamba is a lively and friendly location in which to volunteer.
 Boasting the huge outdoor market, La Cancha, which dominates an entire block in the south of the center, and easy access to nearby national parks and the stunning countryside, Cochabamba is bustling with life.

 Working for the social development of some of Bolivia’s poorest communities, Mano a Mano delivers comprehensive programs in health, education, and road infrastructure.
 They require volunteers from all backgrounds to help with a range of tasks, from clerical work to manual labor.

 Find out more about volunteering by visiting their website.

 A non-profit community of 26 partner organizations, Sustainable Bolivia promotes economic and environmental sustainability by procuring human and financial resources for their partners.
 They seek volunteers for a range of areas including education, youth services, environmental conservation, healthcare, agriculture, the arts, and research.
 Mini-grants for volunteers are available.

-Find out more about their volunteering program or contact them via their online form.
+Find out more about their volunteering program.

 We also have other charities in the Cochabamba area in our article about language study and volunteering in Cochabamba.